What are the implications of a search engine deciding that your web site fits within a certain classification?

-Manual classification of web pages is difficult because of the size, complexity, and quick changing nature of the web.
-Text-based classification can be useful, but it could possibly be improved with the use of classification based upon linking between pages.
-This paper discusses ways of using a link biased pagerank in conjunction with machine learning methods to classify web pages.
+The manual classification of web pages is difficult because of the size, complexity, and quick-changing nature of the web.
+Text-based classification can be useful, but it could be improved with the use of classification based upon linking between pages.
+This paper discusses ways of using a link biased PageRank in conjunction with machine learning methods to classify web pages.

 What signals will it look at to make those determinations?
 That’s an answer that the paper doesn’t dive too deeply into, but it’s a question that we may be asking a lot more frequently in the future.